blogmywiki/pet-python-startrek/README.rst

 - translate to Python 3
 - add proper help
 - check navigation, probably needs a total re-write
+- same for firing torpedos
+- I think PET version used real time not turns for stardates, am inclined to leave it as turns
 - single letter commands
 - reverse video where needed, if possible, would likely need curses and big re-write, see https://stackoverflow.com/questions/35259566/display-inverse-video-text-with-python-on-terminal